alqahtaniwafaa/data-visualization/README.md

 # data-visualization
-deafferent projects related to visualization using R and Python
+deafferent projects related to data visualization using R and Python